rickyroynardson/image-go/README.md

 # Image Go

 A scalable image watermark processing service built with Go.
-This application provides a REST API for batch image processing with optional watermarking, using a microservices architecture with separate server and worker components.
+This application provides a REST API for batch image processing with optional watermarking, using a separate server and worker services.

 ## Features